TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 What is a [multi-tenant architecture](https://en.wikipedia.org/wiki/Multitenancy)?
 In general, it's an architecture that allows multiple independent consumers to share common computing resources.
 Why would you want to share computing resources?
 To reduce the cost for each consumer.

-I'm going to look at how multi-tenant architectures have evolved over time to help me figure out where they will go next.
+I'm going to look at how multi-tenant architectures have evolved over time to help me figure out where they might go next.

 # History

 We've been figuring out how best to share computing resources almost from when we first invented the computer.
-Let's start at the beginning and take a journey through time.
+Let's start at the beginning.

 ## Time Boxing